 This tutorial was originally published in January 2011 as a Tuts+ Premium tutorial.
 It is now available free to view.
 Although this tutorial does not use the latest version of Adobe Illustrator and some of the source files are no longer available, its techniques and process are still relevant.

-Alphonse Mucha is notably the most influential artist from the Art Nouveau era.
+Alphonse Mucha is one of the most influential artists from the Art Nouveau era.
 I'm going to gain inspiration from his work and show you how to create your own Art Nouveau poster using Adobe Illustrator.

 Art Nouveau, French for "new art"; is a term used to describe art which peaked at the turn of the 20th century.
-It's style is very distinctive, taking influences from nature, curves, floral decorations and organic shapes.
-Notably one of the most influential Art Nouveau artists is Alphonse Mucha who was responsible for many iconic pieces during this time.
+Its style is very distinctive, taking influences from nature, curves, floral decorations, and organic shapes.
+One of the most influential Art Nouveau artists is Alphonse Mucha, who was responsible for many iconic pieces during this time.

 I'm going to use Mucha's work as my major influence in this piece and try mimicking some of the elements in his style, but add some of my own as well.